ipython/ipython/docs/source/interactive/htmlnotebook.rst

 Running with a different URL prefix
 -----------------------------------

-The notebook dashboard (i.e. the default landing page with an overview of all your notebooks) typically lives at a URL path of "http://localhost:8888/".
-If you want to have it, and the rest of the notebook, live under a sub-directory, e.g. "http://localhost:8888/ipython/", you can do so with configuration options like these (see above for instructions about modifying ``ipython_notebook_config.py``)::
+The notebook dashboard (the landing page with an overview of the notebooks in your working directory) typically lives at the URL ``http://localhost:8888/``.
+If you want to have it, and the rest of the notebook, live under a sub-directory, e.g. ``http://localhost:8888/ipython/``d, you can do so with configuration options like the following (see above for instructions about modifying ``ipython_notebook_config.py``)::

     c.NotebookApp.base_project_url = '/ipython/'